FAQs

 - What education and/or training do you have that relates to your work?

 It depends how you look at this.
 I was in the military for 24 years (retired Air Force) and worked for the government for an additional 14 years after the military.
-I was a federal agent for my entire 38-year career.
+I was a federal agent (Special Agent) for my entire 38-year career.
 My master’s degree is in the Forensic Sciences.
-All of this relates to what I do now in that I am disciplined, accurate, trustworthy and I place a tremendous emphasis on attention to detail - all of this benefits the customer.
+All of this relates to what I do now in that I am disciplined, accurate, trustworthy and I place a tremendous emphasis on attention to detail - all of this benefits the client.